 - a) Tyres that comply with the highest fuel energy efficiency class for rolling resistance expressed in kg/tonne, as defined by Regulation (EC) No 1222/2009 of the European Parliament and of the Council of 25 November 2009 on the labelling of tyres with respect to fuel efficiency and other essential parameters.
-This requirement shall not prevent the public authority from purchasing tyres with the highest wet grip class where justified by safety.
 OR - b) Retreaded tyres

-The tenderer shall provide the label of the tyre according to Regulation (EC) No 1222/2009 for tyres under case a, or the Notice of approval according to Annex 1 of UNECE Regulation 109 for retreaded tyres (case b)
+The tenderer shall provide the label of the tyre according to Regulation (EC) No 1222/2009 for tyres under case a, or the Notice of approval according to Annex 1 of UNECE Regulation 109 for retreaded tyres (case b).